ipld/js-ipld/README.md

 - `value` - the value that resulted from the get
 - `remainderPath` - If it didn't manage to successfully resolve the whole path through or if simply the `localResolve` option was passed.
-- `cid` - If remainderPath has a value, this will be where it has it's root, otherwise it is the CID that was passed to `.get`
+- `cid` - Where the graph traversal finished - if `remainderPath` has a value, this will be where it has its root

 ### `.getMany(cids, callback)`